peterlevy/rmd-as-md-obsidian/README.md

 ### From within Obsidian

 Plugin is accesible in the Obsidian n the community list.
-If you want to beta releases, you can use [the BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).
+If you want to test beta releases, you can use [the BRAT plugin](https://github.com/TfTHacker/obsidian42-brat).

 ### From GitHub
 - Download the Latest Release from the Releases section of the GitHub Repository